EugeneLevakhin/salesforce-extension/README.md

-# my-vscode-extension README
+# salesforce-extension README

-This is the README for your extension "my-vscode-extension".
+This is the README for your extension "salesforce-extension".
 After writing up a brief description, we recommend including the following sections.

 ## Features